S k i l l

 axb + c = d.

-That sentence -- that statement -- will logically imply other statements.
-Let us follow the logical sequence that leads to the final statement, which is the solution.
+That algebraic sentence -- that statement -- will logically imply other statements.
+We will now see the logical sequence that leads to the final statement, which is the solution.

 (1) axb + c = d